 This degree program consists of 11 three-credit courses, distributed among the three areas listed below.
 All degree requirements must be completed within five (5) years from the semester date of admission as a matriculated student.
-Students are advised to print and keep this student advisement worksheet (PDF) for reference.

-1. Liberal Studies Core - 15 credits
+Liberal Studies Core - 15 credits